LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 be processed by the Logtalk compiler (note, however, that it's often possible to specify an overriding meta-predicate directive within the object or category making the call as explained above).

+Calls to module meta-predicates may require providing or overriding the meta-predicate template due to lack of standardization as discussed :ref:`earlier <predicates_prolog_meta>` in this section.